Pure Ultrasonic Review

 Our Analysis and Test Results

-The Pure Ultrasonic was one of the weakest models we tested, sharing the bottom score of 4 out of 10 in our humidifying testing.
+The Pure Ultrasonic was one of the weakest models we tested, sharing the bottom score in our humidifying testing.
 It took a full 2.5 hours of running on high to get our 150 square foot testing room to the ideal 45% humidity.
-By comparison, the Honeywell HUL520B achieved this in 2 hours, and costs less.
-The TaoTronics, which is often available at online retailers for less than the Pure Ultrasonic, was able to do the same in just one hour.
-If you want to spend less than $50 you're not going to get the sub half hours times of the top shelf models, but you can do significantly better than the Pure Ultrasonic.
+By comparison, other budget models achieved this in 2 hours or less, and cost less.
+If you want to spend less than $50 you're not going to get the sub half hours times of the top-shelf models, but you can do significantly better than the Pure Ultrasonic.

 Ease of Cleaning

-The Pure Ultrasonic was just about average in our ease of cleaning testing, picking up a score of 5 out of 10.
-The biggest issue is that the opening to the water tank is only 1.5", so you'll need a long brush or some other tool if you need to scrub something off the inside of the tank.
+The Pure Ultrasonic was just about average in our ease of cleaning testing.
+The biggest issue is that the opening to the water tank is only 1.5 inches wide, so you'll need a long brush or some other tool if you need to scrub something off the inside of the tank.
 It does come with a cleaning brush, but it's not long enough to get all the nooks and crannies of the tank.
 The cord does unplug from the base unit, which is convenient for cleaning.
-The manual has step by step directions for completing a vinegar soak to get everything nice and clean.
+The manual has step-by-step directions for completing a vinegar soak to get everything nice and clean.
 It took us about 15 minutes to do a thorough clean, not including the soak.
 This was pretty standard compared to other models.

 The Pure Ultrasonic has a fairly frustrating user interface.
-Accordingly, it earned a low score of 4 out of 10 in our user friendliness testing.
 It has a single button that lets you scroll through its four settings (high and low, both with and without a night light on).
 However, there is no indicator to let you know what setting you're in, so you just have to memorize them.
 It is fairly clear by the sound of the machine whether you're on low or high, but it would be nice if the machine confirmed it visually.

 The tank is fairly high, so it is difficult to fill it directly from standard sinks.
-The opening is also fairly small at 1.75", which can be a deceptively small target when you're pouring water.
-The Honeywell HUL520B has a huge 3.5" opening, which makes refilling much easier.
+The opening is also fairly small at 1.75 inches wide, which can be a deceptively small target when you're pouring water.
+Other similar models have openings as large as 3.5 inches, which makes refilling much easier.

 The Pure Ultrasonic is quite inexpensive.
-It earned a 9 out of 10 in our operating cost testing, behind only the perfect score of the Honeywell HUL520B.
-It lists for $50 and uses just 0.005kWh of electricity per hour, the least of any of the models we tested.
+It earned a very good score in our operating cost testing.
+It has a reasonable list price and uses just 0.005kWh of electricity per hour, the least of any of the models we tested.
 This resulted in an estimated lifetime cost of just $63.
-Though the Honeywell uses a bit more electricity, it also costs less up front, leading to an estimated lifetime cost of $56.

-The Pure Ultrasonic isn't a great performer, but lists for only $50.
-On the other hand, the Honeywell HUL520B performs a bit better all around and lists for only $30.
-No matter how you slice it, the Honeywell is a much better value in this price range.
+The Pure Ultrasonic isn't a great performer, but it has an affordable list price and reasonable long-term energy costs.
+On the other hand, other similarly-priced models perform a bit better all around and list for a lower price, providing much better value in this price range.

-The Pure Ultrasonic is a decent, low price humidifier, but it just can't match the budget performance of the Honeywell HUL520B.
+The Pure Ultrasonic is a decent, low price humidifier, but it just can't match the budget performance of other competitor models.

 — Max Mutter and Steven Tata